kubernetes/autoscaler/addon-resizer/README.md

 option is to scale it linearly based on the number of nodes, and it only works for a singleton.

-The latest version and Docker images are 2.1.
-The images are pushed into:
+Currently recommended version is 1.8, on addon-resizer-release-1.8 branch.
+The latest version and Docker images are 2.1 pushed to:

 * gcr.io/google-containers/addon-resizer-amd64:2.1
 * gcr.io/google-containers/addon-resizer-arm64:2.1